arichtman/www.richtman.au/content/blog/your-devops-is-a-consultancy.md

 And it should be managed as such.

-The fact is that internal platforms, most of them, could be co-owned by multiple internal functions, to better meet the needs of all users.
+Most internal platforms, would better meets the needs of all users, if co-owned by the internal functions.
 It's effective governance and the systems thereof that prohibit this.

 How often have you had to interact with an HR or marketing system that seemed to eb totally alien to your needs as a user from a different discipline?